Vincent Youmans

 People Also Ask

-Some of Vincent Youmans's most popular tracks include Tahiti Trot, Tea For Two, Shostakovich: Tahiti Trot, Op.
+Vincent Youmans' most-played tracks include Tahiti Trot, Tea For Two, Shostakovich: Tahiti Trot, Op.
 16 (Orchestration of "Tea for Two"), Tea for Two (12/27/1937 - Paris), Flying Down to Rio.
-Listen to these songs and discover more from their extensive catalog.
+Listen to these songs and explore more from their catalog on this page.

-American composer and Broadway producer (born September 27, 1898 in New York, New York – died April 5, 1946 in Denver, Colorado).Youmans started composing songs and producing shows for troop entertain...
+American composer and Broadway producer (born September 27, 1898 in New York, New York – died April 5, 1946 in Denver, Colorado).Youmans started composing songs and producing shows for troop entertainment while serving in the U.S. Navy during World W...
 Read the full biography on this page.

-You can find Vincent Youmans vinyl records and merchandise on eBay.
-We feature a curated selection of vinyl releases and collectibles available for purchase.
+You can find Vincent Youmans vinyl records, CDs and collectibles on eBay.
+Browse the selection of new and used releases available for purchase.

 Follow Vincent Youmans